ThisIsDjonathan/spotify-liker/README.md

 # 🎧 DJ Spotify Liker

+> ⚠️⚠️⚠️⚠️ **Warning:** This is not fully working in production **yet**.
+> Spotify needs to approve the app on their side for it to be considered production-ready.
+> However, you can still clone the repo and try by yourself 🤘🏼

 Like all your saved songs on Spotify automatically — effortlessly and in the background.

 [🚀 Try the web app on Vercel](https://dj-liker.vercel.app)